 He was previously Director of Content for the Purple America Initiative, a Seattle-based youth political discourse organization with over 400 members, and currently works part-time in aviation and retail businesses.
 He is also a freelance writer whose work has been published in Sport Aviation and AOPA Pilot magazines.

-Luc started flying at age 10, soloed a glider at age 14, soloed a powered airplane at age 16, and earned his Private Pilot's License at age 17.
-Today, he flies the Schweizer SGS 2-33, Piper J-3 Cub, and Cessna 170.
-He has over 250 hours of total time across 19 types and is working on his Instrument Rating.
+As a pilot, he started out in gliders and mostly flies old taildraggers.
+He has over 350 hours of total time across 19 types and is a Commercial Pilot with ASEL and Instrument ratings.
 As the pilot of the Cross-Country Cub flight, he is one of the youngest people to ever fly solo across the United States, and the youngest to do it solo in a Piper Cub.

-Luc lives in Middlebury, CT with his parents and brother, Ben (15)– all pilots themselves –when not in the air or away in college.
+Luc lives in Middlebury, CT with his parents and brother Ben– all pilots themselves –when not in the air or away in college.